 A description of research, extension and education activities and programs at CMAST can be found online at cmast.ncsu.edu and via CMAST newsletters, which are also available on-line.

-Funding for 2017 is provided through CMAST in support of 3 summer undergraduate students.
-The 10-week summer research program will take place May 31 to August 4, 2017.
+Funding for 2019 is provided through CMAST in support of up to 3 summer undergraduate students.
+The 10-week summer research program will take place May 28, 2019 through August 2, 2019.

 Undergraduate students are selected based on expressed interest, coursework and recommendation letters.